yazz/VisualJS/README.md

-##The Problem
+##Yazz - the adventure
+Welcome to Yazz Data, an interactive fiction product.
+You are Bob Smith, a data scientist at a large automotive company.
+You have a wife, two kids, and a pretty interesting job.

-####People working in large enterprises would like to share the data they have access to with their colleagues
+You work in a large enterprise.
+You have working in large enterprises would like to share the data they have access to with their colleagues
 <img src='https://github.com/zubairq/yazz/blob/master/public/collab.gif' />

 ##Possible solutions